seth-reeise/seth-reeise/README.md

 - 👨‍👩‍👧‍👧 [Help a Family](https://github.com/seth-reeise/helpafamily) - Open source application to help families in need with meals, hygiene kits, and more.
 - 🐶 [The Divine Canine](https://www.divinecaninellc.com) - Website for my fiancé's Dog Grooming Business
-  - ☁️ In the process of migrating to AWS
+  - ☁️ Recently migrated to AWS with Amplify

 #### Projects